By Paolo Benitez

 “Oh man what have I not?? haha!
 I have eaten Sardinas with Suka, a ton of Balut, Pancit Canton with rice… kaon daghan lechon manok but dili kaon baboy because of my wife’s religion. – Brian Ahern

-Did the Pinoy way of life have any impact on you?
+What was the impact of the Pinoy way of life on you?